Espen Barth Eide: 2025

 Shortly before the second inauguration of Donald Trump, Barth Eide praised him for the ceasefire agreement in Gaza and expressed that Trump's incoming presidency could be good news for the Middle East.
 He further stated it would be detrimental to secure a peace agreement for Ukraine and important for Europe that this would be done.

 With news of US President Donald Trump starting peace talks with Russia and Ukraine, Eide argued that Ukraine should have a seat at the table to set the premises of a peace agreement.
 Furthermore, he argued that a possible NATO membership for Ukraine shouldn't be ruled out and that negotiations shouldn't only be left to Trump and Vladimir Putin.

 Ahead of a NATO foreign ministers summit in April, Eide echoed US Secretary of State Marco Rubio's sentiment that European countries should strengthen their defence capabilities within NATO.
 However, he did criticise this in potentially being contradictory given the US's imposed tariffs on European imports, which he feared could lead to a recession and thereby making it difficult for European countries to spend more on defence.

 Despite having received criticism from the Israeli government for his criticism of their actions against Palestinians, Eide was personally invited to Jerusalem by them to speak about antisemitism at the 2025 IHRA conference in May.
 While there he also met with representatives of the Israeli government and emphasised the Norwegian stance regarding the ongoing conflict and antisemitism.
 He also remarked that "there is room to do better" in combating antisemitism.

-Eide met with US Secretary of State Marco Rubio in June to discuss the ongoing conflict in the Middle East, Ukraine, Arctic security and the upcoming NATO summit.
+Eide met with US Secretary of State Marco Rubio in June to discuss the conflict in the Middle East, Ukraine, Arctic security and the upcoming NATO summit.
 Eide highlighted the importance of Iran not having nuclear weapons and also the US' role in ensuring a deal which would see Iran stripped of nuclear weapons in the future, which he argued would be dangerous for the region.
 He would also not rule out the possibility of US involvement in the war.

 Upon the second anniversary of the Gaza war, Eide commented that he was a "cautious optimist" about Donald Trump's proposed peace plan for Gaza, but he also noted that Trump's plan has served as a crucial step towards a potential end to the conflict.